idnow/de.idnow.android/README.md

 [![Watch the video](https://github.com/idnow/de.idnow.android/blob/master/docs/Screenshot_video2.png)](https://youtu.be/yMIpthcLRnw)

 Starting with SDK version 7.0.0 we offer the possibility to integrate bouncycastle as an external library.
-We offer the bouncycastle version 1.64 as a default used version, therefore integrating bouncycastle as external library is optional, in case it's not needed you can skip adding bouncycastle versions into the dependencies
+We offer the bouncycastle version 1.64 as a default (only compile) used version, therefore integrating bouncycastle as external library is mandatory for the runtime.

-Copy the idnow-android-sdk.7.0.0 and bouncycastle libraries(Optional as mentioned above) into the apps libs folder.
+Copy the idnow-android-sdk.7.0.0 and bouncycastle libraries into the apps libs folder.
+If you don't have Bouncycastle version preferences, you can use the following https://github.com/idnow/de.idnow.android-sample/tree/master/app/libs

 In your app.gradle add: